-A gentleman heard me on Relevant Radio today.
+A gentleman heard me on Relevant Radio earlier.
 I had mentioned on the air that one of the great humiliations of a crucifixion was that a man was crucified naked.
 This thoughtful gentleman wrote to challenge my comments.
 Below is his e-mail and my response.

 Dear Mr. Ray,

 Please correct your description of the Passion.
 You have said that Christ was crucified naked on the cross because it was the Roman way of executing condemned prisoners.

 Realize that in Christ’s case the Romans were following instructions of the Jews—Pilate did not want to crucify Jesus, thus he finally gave orders that the soldiers do as the Jews requested.
 Thus the gospel explicitly describes how the Jews requested the legs of the condemned be broken so that their dead bodies would be removed before the Passover, and this was done per their request.